-Obituary for Kathleen Carlson
+Obituary for Kathleen Carlson (Brick)

 Kathleen Carlson’s full and dynamic life story is best described in her own words.
 With the assistance of a dear friend Anya Shuda, Kathleen communicated her life’s narrative, achievements and passions in the following self composed obituary.